 I hope that the areas for research and the products will be generated by the students.
 I also hope that I will find multiple opportunities for media literacy learning.
 In any case, I hope that the tasks will be their choices.

-Attendees at an Ontario Teachers Federation workshop were told that a major factor in successful reading/learning was the quality of prior knowledge.
+Attendees at an Ontario Teachers Federation workshop were told that a major factor in successful reading/learning at secondary level was the quality of prior knowledge.
 Because they know more, students can better make connections to new knowledge.

 As such, I will begin the coronavirus unit with an inventory of their prior knowledge to determine what students already know about flu, viruses and the coronavirus.

 I plan to begin the unit with a general discussion of coronavirus, documenting what students know.
 Then we will move to big questions and personal concerns.
 “I wonder…” “I hope…” “What if…” “How can I…” “What support can I access…” “Should I wear a mask?” “…gloves?”
 “Should I avoid school, restaurants, public transit, place of worship, the mall?”

 There are several organizations producing coronavirus-focused YouTube videos.
 One of these—Medcram— provides daily updates.
 I thought that we might watch and discuss one or two of these to build our prior knowledge and to assess the qualities of the videos.